 - Brokers who fail to pay fees assessed on late policies within 30 days

 - Brokers who file surplus lines policies on or after the 365th date after the policy effective or issue date

 - Brokers who file surplus lines policies after the 180th but before the 365th day after the policy effective or issue date, and have filed more than 2 percent of policies late in the previous calendar year

 TDI will provide notice to each broker of any fee assessed no later than June 15 of each year, and brokers must pay the fee assessed by the 30th day after the date of notice.

-A surplus lines broker must make a diligent effort to obtain the full amount of required insurance from an insurer authorized to write that kind and class of insurance in Texas before surplus lines coverage is procured.
-See Section 981.004 of the Texas Insurance Code for more information on requirements that must be met before an eligible surplus lines insurer may provide surplus lines insurance.
+Texas does have an export or whitelist for specific commercial surplus lines coverages.
+Otherwise, a surplus lines broker must make a diligent effort to obtain the full amount of required insurance from an insurer authorized to write that kind and class of insurance in Texas before surplus lines coverage is procured.
+You may find more information about Texas’s diligent effort requirements, including a list of coverages that may be exported or directly written in the surplus lines market, on the Diligent Effort page.

 This requirement does apply to alien (domiciled outside the U.S.) surplus lines insurers, who must have a minimum net worth of $45 million and must be listed on the National Association of Insurance Commissioners (NAIC) Quarterly Listing of Alien Insurers.

 Domestic surplus lines insurers (DSLI), which are insurers domiciled in the state of Texas who are authorized to write business in Texas, must apply to the Texas Department of Insurance for designation as a DSLI.
 These insurers must maintain capital and surplus of at least $15 million.